GTP-Git/BatchStats/F - report_template.md

 The box plot below provides a more detailed statistical view.
 The box represents the central 50% of games (the interquartile range), the line inside the box is the median usage, and the whiskers extend to show the full range from minimum to maximum.
 This visualization helps in understanding not just the extremes, but also the consistency of usage for each quadrant.

 ![Quadrant Distribution Chart]({quadrant_distribution_chart_path})

 \FloatBarrier

+---

+### Min/Max Usage of Board Halves{board_halves_extremes_footnote_ref}

+Similarly, this table shows the extreme usage values for the top, bottom, left, and right halves of the board.
+The counting method is inclusive, so tiles on the center row/column are counted in both adjacent halves.
+The source games for each value are listed in the Notes section.

+{board_halves_extremes_table}

+\FloatBarrier